 Air carbon arc cutting is a process of removing metal by means of heat generated from a carbon arc.
 This process employs a carbon/graphite electrode, compressed air, and a standard power source.
 The intense heat arc created between the electrode and a metal workpiece cuts and melts the workpiece.
 At the same time, the molten metal is blown away by the compressed air.
 This process is commonly used for cutting stainless steel, carbon steel, and alloys of copper, brass, aluminum, and magnesium.

-The main purpose of this process is to remove defective or old welds in order to repair or dismantle equipment.
-Unlike oxy-fuel cutting, this process avoids the need for oxidation of the metal to be cut.
-The rate of metal removal is based on the efficiency of air jet in removing molten metal and the melting rate.
+The main purpose of this process is to remove defective or old welds in order to repair or dismantle the equipment.
+Unlike oxy-fuel cutting, this process avoids the need for the oxidation of the metal to be cut.
+The rate of metal removal is based on the efficiency of air-jet in removing molten metal and the melting rate.

 How Does Air Carbon Arc Cutting Work?